(Updated Thu 13 Dec 2018, note about memcached. Tested with latest DevDesktop built Sep 19 2018 14:51:36)

-Let’s assume you have the latest Acquia Dev Desktop, which comes with various PHP versions up to 7.2, and you want to install the PHP memcached extension so you can use Drupal’s memcache module to make your local development a bit faster (and test for any memcached issues on production).
+Let’s assume you have the latest Acquia Dev Desktop, which comes with various PHP versions up to 7.2, and you want to install the PHP memcached extension (NB: as of Dec 2018, memcached is yet not compatible with PHP 7.3) so you can use Drupal’s memcache module to make your local development a bit faster (and test for any memcached issues on production).
 But first…

 Why still use Dev Desktop in 2018?
 Running PHP and MySQL directly is blisteringly fast compared to Docker for Mac – usually several seconds every page load, and with ADD you can instantly PHP restarts when changing a config setting (e.g. enabling/disabling Xdebug) compared to having to wait a minute or more for a Lando container to rebuild (Docker containers are immutable; you have to rebuild the container to make a significant PHP.ini change like adding or removing an extension – you can’t just restart the service).
 Composer is faster (still a bit annoying, of course, but consider what it’s doing in the background).
 Drush is faster, including rebuilding the cache.
 Over a day, every day, this all really adds up.
 For those of you using laptops, your battery life will be extended too.
 (Docker can also use quite a bit of CPU when idle).

 Running PHP on the host means you’re directly accessing the file system and not having to jump through all the hoops you do with Docker and Vagrant – either slow file accesses, or having to wait for changes to sync.
 This is especially true with Drupal given all the caching it does.